smcmanis/IoT-online-shop/README.md

 # IoTBay Online Store

-IoTBay is a Java web application developed with Java EE 7, JSP, and Maven.
+IoTBay is a Java web application developed with Java EE 7, JSP, and Hibernate.

 ## Run